Dental Implants – Arvada, CO

 - When you want to maintain an appearance that actually matches your age, dental implants are the best tooth replacement solution.
 This is because they work to prevent sagging and hollowing out of the cheeks, a common side effect of long-term tooth loss.

+For more than 120 million Americans, having one missing tooth can be a challenge.
+Speaking, eating, and smiling may no longer be normal, easy tasks but instead, create problems for your daily life.
+Fortunately, with the help of dental implants in Arvada, you can recapture a full, complete, and functional smile.
 Instead of removing enamel from still-healthy teeth to place a dental bridge, we can insert a single dental implant into the gap.
-We will wait for the post to fully join with the bone before we attach a custom porcelain crown.
+We will wait for the post to fully join with the bone before we attach a metal abutment and customized porcelain crown.

 Missing Multiple Teeth

-If you happen to be missing several teeth in a row, it’s possible to replace them with an implant-retained bridge.
+If you happen to be missing several teeth in a row, it’s possible to replace them with an implant bridge.
 Using implants instead of your natural teeth for support allows us to preserve more of your natural smile.
-Normally, only two implants are needed to hold a bridge in place.
+Normally, only two implants are needed to hold a bridge in place, and the actual restoration will look and feel just like regular teeth.
+Not only will it blend in with the rest of your smile but also make it much easier for you to clean.
+And if your missing teeth are not consecutive, we can create an implant partial that works just like the traditional kind only it attaches to dental implants.

 Missing All Teeth